 Air-Free CO.
-Detectors with both CO and Oxygen sensors may be set to display CO on an "air-free" basis.
-This choice displays the concentration of CO in a gas free of Oxygen and is labeled as AFCO.
-If Oxygen exceeds 16%, CO is reported without correction.
+Gas-Rover detectors with both CO and Oxygen sensors may be setup to display CO on an "air-free" basis.
+This choice may be appropriate when sampling flue Gas which may contain varying amounts of "excess" air.
+When this feature is enabled, the instrument automatically calculates the concentration of CO in ppm in a gas free of Oxygen and displays it in the Monitor mode labeled as AFCO.
+Whenever the amount of Oxygen in the sampled gas exceeds 16%, CO is automatically reported without the excess air correction, i.e. as measured, on the assumption that the medium is in fact air and not flue gas.
+This feature is set at the factory at OFF, i.e. disabled.